-Catholic thinkers throughout history have combined their faith with their desire for a greater understanding of the world around them.
+Catholic scholars seek the truth and a greater understanding of people, the world, communities and God.
 We carry on this tradition – and invite you to join us.

-The Catholic intellectual tradition informs our curriculum, by bringing ideas such as empathy, ethics and sustainability into the classroom – and ensuring that the entire community stands to benefit.
+The Catholic intellectual tradition informs our curriculum, by bringing ideas such as human dignity, justice and social harmony into the classroom – and ensuring that the entire community stands to benefit.

 Our focus is on the positive social impact you’ll have during your studies, and will go on to make over the course of your career.

-You’re more than your degree and, at ACU, we’ll work with you to develop your whole person.
+You’re more than your degree and, at ACU, we’ll work with you to develop as a whole person.
 All of our students complete the Core Curriculum: three units which will equip you to look at the world with empathy, reject stereotypes and have the courage to make an impact.

 As part of the Core, you’ll learn to apply Catholic social thought principles to day-to-day life, including the pursuit of the common good, stewardship of the earth and the dignity of the human person.
 You’ll also learn how to apply these principles in the study of your degree, and in your career.